St. Louis Globe-Democrat: 1984–1985: ownership under Jeffery M. Gluck

+1986: ownership under the Veritas Corporation and end of publication

 The paper went into hiatus under a trustee until January 1986 when Veritas Corporation purchased the paper for $500,000 plus another $175,000 in obligations it assumed.
 Formed by local businessmen William E. Franke III and John B. Prentis, Veritas committed to contribute $4 million to the newspaper's operations.

 The paper restarted on January 27, 1986 after a 51-day hiatus and hope sprang anew.
 Franke, 41, the chairman and principal owner of Veritas, was a decorated Navy swift boat commander during the Vietnam War, attorney, real estate investor and had other ventures.
 He was not involved in day-to-day operations.
 His partner, Prentis, 48, was a Yale graduate, banker, founder of a sports equipment company, and became the paper’s publisher.
 Both had been involved in Republican politics, and the Globe-Democrat continued its conservative, pro-St. Louis stance that had marked it from its founding.
 Every bill was paid and financial obligation met, but it became clear to the new owners after a period of months that they needed financial help to continue.
 Like Gluck, they had bought a newspaper that had no production facilities of its own and had the deck seemingly stacked against it.
 Also like Gluck, they turned out to be undercapitalized and perhaps a bit too over-reliant on expectations that didn’t materialize, Circulation and advertising dipped further while the competition gained share.
 Prentis acknowledged that the paper was losing money, and new investors were sought, to no avail.

 The Missouri Legislature had created a bond package earlier in 1986 that the newspaper attempted to utilize to secure a necessary $15 million loan from the state, mainly to enable building its own production facility within a year.
 But an attorney challenged the legality of the state's ability to grant that particular bond package and the loan was blocked.
 When the loan failed, the Globe-Democrat carried out what it said it would have to do, as it no longer could afford to lose money – it folded that afternoon, October 29, 1986, without even printing a final edition of farewell.